 Through a combination of online courses, personalized pacing, and using activities a student is already engaged in, CHEK ABC students complete needed requirements in various ways.
-In the 2018/19 school year the Ministry of Education will be implementing the new curriculum so you can read more about this on the BC Ministry of Education webpage regarding new requirements and course offerings to come!
+All CHEK ABC High School courses meet the new BC curriculum.
+To read more about this curriculum visit the BC Ministry of Education webpage regarding requirements.

 Required Courses (48 credits)